 As previously mentioned, using a wood-burning stove can help provide your home with a reliable heating source on the coldest of days.
 Keep a good supply of small dry logs to keep your wood-burning stove burning for hours.

-When it comes to choosing the best wood-burning stoves for your home, there are a few different things we all look for as I have mentioned above.
-For me, I want a wood-burning stove that provides a firebox that reveals the flickering flames so that myself and my family can sit around and enjoy.
+When it comes to choosing the best wood-burning stoves for your home, there are a few different things we all look for, as I have mentioned above.
+For me, I want a wood-burning stove that provides a firebox that reveals the flickering flames so that my family and I can sit around and enjoy.

 Furthermore, I also want to have a wood-burning stove that has a flat top that allows for heating and cooking.
 I want to be able to place my cast iron pans, Dutch Oven, or teapot on the top of the wood-burning stove to cook or boil water.
 I want my wood-burning stove to be able to have a small oven so that I can place a tray of herbs or fruit to dehydrate or possibly bake some bread.